MurtoHilali/blog/_posts/2020-04-19-face-masks.md

 Strong demand, high markups, a growing market, and recurring revenue?
 From a numerical perspective, high-fashion face masks seem to hold some business potential.

-Unless you get beaten out by these absolutely *gangster *bandana masks the CDC is teaching you how to make at home:
+Unless you get beaten out by these absolutely *gangster* bandana masks the CDC is teaching you how to make at home:

+{:refdef: style="text-align: center;"}
 ![blank](https://s3.amazonaws.com/datadriveninvestor/uploads/2020/05/cdcmask-620x384.png)
+{:refdef}

 But numbers never tell the whole story — they're sneaky like that.
 Luckily, the brain is very revealing...